 Changes to labour laws in Qatar barely scratch the surface and will continue to leave migrant workers, including those building stadiums and infrastructure for the World Cup, at the mercy of exploitative bosses and at risk of forced labour, said Amnesty International in a new briefing published today.

 New name, old system?
 Qatar’s new employment law and abuse of migrant workers, details the failings of Qatar’s meagre labour reforms which the government has said will overhaul key aspects of the country’s sponsorship system.
 The briefing warns that the risk of forced labour and other abuses remains high for migrant workers, including those building World Cup stadiums, transport infrastructure and other key facilities like hotels.

-This new law may get rid of the word sponsorship but it leaves the same basic system intact.Amnesty International press office, Deputy Director for Global Issues
+This new law may get rid of the word sponsorship but it leaves the same basic system intact.James Lynchy, Deputy Director for Global Issues

 “Key problems that drive abuse remain.
 In practice, employers can still stop migrant workers from leaving the country.
 By making it easier for employers to confiscate workers’ passports, the new law could even make the situation worse for some workers.
 The tragedy is that many workers think that this new law will be the end of their ordeal.

 “FIFA, its sponsors and foreign governments seeking business ties with Qatar cannot and must not use this reform to claim that the problem of migrant labour abuse has been solved.
 If the reform stops here, workers across the country – building and working in the stadiums, hotels and transport network that every player and fan in Qatar will use – will be at serious risk of human rights abuse.”

 New law barely scratches surface of abusive system